rafaelumlei/commit-viewer/README.md

 program in the commandline (git log).

-A resilience policy with (fallback -> circuit breaker -> timeout) was added, so that when exceptions/timeouts arise while communicating with the github through a fallback to the commandline implementation will occur.
+A resilience policy with (fallback -> circuit breaker -> timeout) was added, so that when exceptions/timeouts arise while communicating with the github through API a fallback to the commandline implementation will occur.

 ## Project Structure